byu-oit-appdev/sans-server/docs/request-object.md

 When the request object is created it has the following properties:

-- *_headers* - The headers as received.

 - *body* - The body of the request.
 This may be a string or a plain object.
+If an object then the `content-type` header should be used to determine if the body is form input or JSON input.

 - *headers* - An object with the defined headers.
-The header casing is automatically converted to lowercase, for example `Content-Type` is converted to `content-type`.
-The headers as received can be found in the `_headers` property.
+Following the [NodeJS http convention](https://nodejs.org/api/http.html#http_message_headers), the header casing is automatically converted to lowercase.
+For example `Content-Type` is converted to `content-type`.

 - *id* - A string that uniquely identifies this request.